AssemblyScript/website/src/runtime.md

 By default, the full and half runtime will automatically try to collect cyclic garbage when memory must be grown.
 This behavior can be disabled by setting `gc.auto = false` in performance critical code.
 Likewise, if there is a good opportunity to collect cyclic garbage at a given point in time, like if the application is idle, `gc.collect()` can be called to force a full garbage collection cycle.
 Protip: If no cyclic structures are used, no garbage must be collected.

-## Future options

-The reason for implementing our own runtime is that [WebAssembly GC](https://github.com/WebAssembly/gc) is still in the works without any ETA on it, unfortunately.
-So we decided to roll our own for the time being, but as soon as WebAssembly GC lands, it is likely that we are going to reconsider alternatives.

 ## Implementation

 The memory manager used by AssemblyScript is a variant of TLSF \([Two-Level Segregate Fit memory allocator](http://www.gii.upv.es/tlsf/)\) and it is accompanied by PureRC \(a variant of [A Pure Reference Counting Garbage Collector](https://researcher.watson.ibm.com/researcher/files/us-bacon/Bacon03Pure.pdf)\) with [slight modifications of assumptions](https://github.com/dcodeIO/purerc) to avoid unnecessary work.
 Essentially, TLSF is responsible for partitioning [dynamic memory](./memory.md#dynamic-memory) into chunks that can be used by the various objects, while PureRC keeps track of their lifetimes.